afoix/haru-webapp-template/README.md

 # Haru webapp template
-This is a template for a web application using Spring boot, flyway and thymelea
+This is a template for a web application using Spring boot, flyway and thymelea.

 ## Technology stack